On endomorphism universality of sparse graph classes: Introduction

 Already in the 60s, instead of the automorphism group $\Aut(G)$ of $G$, researchers become interested in analogous questions concerning the endomorphism monoid $\End(G)$ of $G$, and the representation of categories (see \cite{PT80} for a monograph on the subject).
 Hedrl\'in and Pultr show that every monoid can be represented as the endomorphism monoid of a graph~\cite{HP64,HP65}.
+A recent strengthening of this by the authors of the present paper is that every monoid can be represented as the endomorphism monoid of a regular graph~\cite{knauer2025rigidregulargraphsproblem}.
 Getting negative results by fully characterizing the endomorphism monoids of a given graph class is much harder than in the case of groups.
 Indeed, the structure of endomorphism monoids of paths~\cite{DFKQ20} and trees~\cite{CL14} are active areas of research.
 The main negative result in the area is due to Babai and Pultr~\cite{BP80} and says that no graph class excluding a topological minor is $\End$-universal.
 Note that this in particular includes graphs of bounded degree.

 Because of the vastness of the class of monoids it is natural to distinguish important subclasses, see Figure~\ref{fig:venn} for some of the most commonly considered classes.
 Note that some of the regions displayed in the figure are empty.
 We say that a class of graphs $\mathcal{G}$ is \emph{$\End$-universal for a class of monoids $\mathcal{M}$}, if every monoid $M\in\mathcal{M}$ is (isomorphic to) the endomorphism monoid $\End(G)$ for a graph $G\in\mathcal{G}$.
-A result of this type is by Hell and Ne\v{s}et\v{r}il~\cite{HN73} who generalize Frucht's result~\cite{Frucht49} and show that $3$-regular graphs are $\End$-universal for the class of groups.
+A result of this type is by Hell and Ne\v{s}et\v{r}il~\cite{HN73}, who generalize Frucht's result~\cite{Frucht49} and show that $3$-regular graphs are $\End$-universal for the class of groups.
 Another example into this direction is a paper of Koubek, R{\"o}dl and Shemmer~\cite{KRS09} studying small graphs representing monoids from a given class.
 Books that contain further information of representations of classes of monoids through graphs include~\cite{PT80,Kna-19,HN04}.